robflaherty/jQuery-Peelback/readme.md

 * Lightweight.
 The script and the peel effect image combined are only 7.3KB.
 * Plugs into Google Analytics Event Tracking to record the mouseover/peelback event.
 * Works in all modern browsers as well as IE6, IE7, and IE8.
-* Optional version that uses a data URI for the peelback image.

 ## How to use it:
 Just call the `.peelback()` method on the `body` element and fill in the parameters.